jackm3232/CEN3031Project/README.md

 To run the frontend:
 - cd to the client dir within a terminal
+- Add .env file with userauth credentials to client dir
 - run the command: npm i
 - run the command: npm run dev
 - In a new chrome tab, type: localhost:<whatever the npm run dev command printed here> (without the <>) and it will load the UI.